Parliament Act 2025

 "How to stop being a Commission member"

-You can stop being a Commission member by giving the chairperson of the Parliamentary Service Commission a written notice.
-You will also stop being a Commission member if the party leader takes back your appointment or gives it to someone else.
-You will stop being a Commission member in certain other situations, such as if you are appointed as a Minister or a Parliamentary Under-Secretary, or if you lose your seat in Parliament, as outlined in the Electoral Act 1993, or if you were appointed under section 156(1)(c).
+You can stop being a Commission member by writing to the chairperson of the Parliamentary Service Commission.
+You will also stop being a Commission member if the party leader removes you or appoints someone else.
+You will stop being a Commission member if you are appointed as a Minister or Parliamentary Under-Secretary, or if you lose your seat in Parliament under section 55 of the Electoral Act 1993, or if you were appointed because of section 155(1)(c) and then get a different job.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.